ssanj/describe/QUESTIONS.md

 How does the "normal" equals matching working with Symbol?
 Does it change if we have different owners?

 How to handle typeclasses in a context?
 Show for fullMethodNames, Show for name, show for Method definitions?
 Add context as a type param?
+ - an easier was is to wrap each type in a "context" then define Shows for those.
+ - given a Person => FullName(Person), FirstName(Person)

 Show[Context, T]